Faithful Semitoric Systems: Completely integrable Hamiltonian systems

-\begin{proof} This follows from the faithfulness of the moment map, connectedness of the moment map image, and the equivalence of the cardinality of the set of components of the leaf space and of the total space of an integrable system (Remark \ref{rmk:leaf_conn}). \end{proof}
+\begin{proof} This follows from faithfulness of the moment map, connectedness of the moment map image, and the equivalence of the cardinality of the set of components of the leaf space and of the total space of an integrable system (see Lemma~\ref{lemma:leaf_conn}). \end{proof}

+The induced $\Z$-affine structure on the leaf space of a visible toric system is (isomorphic to) the standard one as a subset of~$\R^n$.
+More precisely, the following holds.

+\begin{Corollary} Let $\is$ be a visible toric system with $n$ degrees of freedom.
+Then its moment map image inherits an $\Z$-affine structure from~$\is$ that agrees with the standard one as a subset of~$\R^n$. \end{Corollary} \begin{proof}Since $\is$ is visible, it is faithful in particular and, therefore, its moment map image $B$ can be canonically identified with its leaf space~$\mathcal{L}$ .
+The latter can in turn be canonically identified with the orbit space of the toric system~$\toric$ associated to~$\is$ (see part~\ref{item:19} of Corollary~\ref{cor:prop_toric}).
+By part~\ref{item:18} of Corollary~\ref{cor:prop_toric}, this implies that~$B$ inherits a $\Z$-affine structure.
+Unraveling the above identifications, Corollary~\ref{cor:dev_map_sc} implies that $\Z$-affine structure agrees with the standard one as a subset of~$\R^n$ as desired. \end{proof}

+Using Karshon and Lerman \cite[Theorem 1.3]{karshon-lerman}, it is straightforward to obtain the classification of visible toric systems.